Akosah304/Akosah304/README.md

 - 👋 Hi, I’m @Akosah304
+  Welcome to my GitHub profile!
+I'm excited to share my skills and experiences with you through my repositories!
-- 👀 I’m interested in Finacial Technology
+- 👀 I’m interested in Finacial Technology such as python, pandas, sql, api, data visualization
 - 🌱 I’m currently learning FinTech
 - 💞️ I’m looking to collaborate on financial technology programming
 - 📫 How to reach me https://www.linkedin.com/in/owura-akosah-668166174